 - Have lunch at one of the restaurants around Herastrau Lake, like Taverna Racilor Herăstrău, an excellent seafood restaurant or have a picnic on Insula Trandafirilor

-Address: Şoseaua Pavel D. Kiseleff 32, București | Hours: 10:00 am to 8:00 pm
+Address: Şoseaua Pavel D. Kiseleff 32, București | Hours: 10am-8pm

-4. Visit one or more museums in Bucharest
+4. Museums in Bucharest

 Even if you spend all 3 days in Bucharest, you still wouldn’t be able to see all the museums in the city.
 There are over 60 museums in Bucharest!
 It’s so crazy!

 This means you will have to pick and choose the ones you want to see.
 I’m only listing the unique and interesting museums you can’t find anywhere else.
-So depending on your timing, you may be able to see one or two of these:
+So, depending on your timing, you may be able to see one or two of these:

-- Primaverii Palace (House of Ceauşescu) – see the inside of the 80-room private residence of the late dictator during the communist era, Nicolae Ceausescu.
+- Primaverii Palace (House of Ceauşescu) – see the inside of the 80-room private residence of the late dictator during the communist era, Nicolae Ceauşescu.

 - Muzeul de Artă Recentă (MARe) – a private art museum displaying the most representative Romanian artworks from the 1960s to the present.